Imperial Edward

-"Imperial Edward" is an American military march composed in 1902 by John Philip Sousa, and dedicated to Edward VII, King of the United Kingdom.
-Sousa received permission to dedicate the march to Edward VII during a conversation with the royal family after his command performance concert at Sandringham on December 1, 1901.
-The march was premiered by Sousa's band with a performance in Montreal on May 21, 1902.
+"Imperial Edward" is an American military march composed in 1902 by John Philip Sousa, dedicated to Edward VII, King of the United Kingdom.
+Sousa received permission to dedicate the march to the king during a conversation with the royal family following his command performance concert at Sandringham on December 1, 1901.
+Sousa's band premiered the march in Montreal on May 21, 1902.
 Sousa would later conduct the piece for King Edward in January 1903, during a performance at Windsor Castle.

 History

 In 1901, the Sousa Band took a tour of England.
 On December 1, 1901, at Sandringham House, Sousa and his band played a command performance in honor of Queen Alexandra’s birthday.
 After the performance, in a conversation with the royal family, Sousa "requested and received permission" to dedicate a march to King Edward VII.
 Edward became king eleven months prior, following the death of his mother Queen Victoria in January.
 On December 2, the day after the concert, King Edward decorated Sousa with the Medal of the Royal Victorian Order.
 Sousa's tour was mildly caricatured in Harper's Weekly as the "American invasion, or rag time at the Court of St. James."